Sequential Learning in the Dense Associative Memory: Introduction

-The Hopfield network is a well studied model of autoassociative memory.
-In the Hopfield network, states are learned to be attractors in an energy space such that probe states iterate towards and stabilize on them (within some constraints).
-Importantly, the Hopfield network has had significant presence in research bridging the gap between computer science, neuroscience, and psychology thanks to the biological inspiration of the Hopfield network.
-Of particular note is the simplicity and biological plausibility of the learning algorithm -- many such algorithms being based on the Hebbian learning rule where ``neurons that fire together, wire together''.
-The Hopfield network has also been the focus of ample research on sequential learning, again thanks to the parallels between the network and biological networks.
-Recently, an abstraction has been developed on top of the classical Hopfield network, the interaction vertex, leading to the Dense Associative Memory, sometimes the modern Hopfield network.
-The previously quadratic energy wells are replaced by wells of any increasing function that become steeper with the interaction vertex.
-The Dense Associative Memory has been shown to have increased capacity, improved training times, and interesting memory structures compared to the classical Hopfield network.
-In exchange, the Dense Associative Memory loses some of the biologically plausible features of the classical network.
-The Hebbian learning rule, simple weight matrix, and single-step update rule are replaced by gradient descent, set of memory vectors, and a contrastive difference of similarities respectively.
-We discuss these trade-offs at length in Section \ref{Section:LiteratureHopfield}.
+Recently, an abstraction on top of the classical Hopfield network has been proposed, the Dense Associative Memory \citep{KrotovHopfield2016,KrotovHopfield2018} (sometimes called the modern Hopfield network).
+In this abstraction, the quadratic attractors of the Hopfield network are replaced by attractors of any increasing function, allowing for steeper attractor basins and hence less cross-talk between learned items.
+A new hyperparameter, the interaction vertex, parametrizes the steepness of the attractors, leading to a natural question about how the interaction vertex influences sequential learning performance.
+The DAM has increased capacity, improved training times, and induces new learned representations compared to the classical Hopfield network.
+In exchange, the DAM loses some of the biologically plausible features of the classical network.
+The Hebbian learning rule, simple weight matrix, and single-step update rule are respectively replaced by gradient descent, set of memory vectors, and a contrastive difference of similarities.
+We discuss these differences further in Section \ref{Section: Literature Review Hopfield}.